dgutierrezho/dgutierrezho.github.io/README.md

 ## Objective

 My journey as an undergraduate has led me to an array of experiences, making me a multi-faceted young engineer.
-Whether I'm working on hands-on circuit labs, or creating end-end projects by participating in hackathons, I have developed a passion for bridging the gap between theory and physical applications.
+Whether I'm working on hands-on circuit labs, creating end-end projects by participating in hackathons, or refining my professional experience through my past internship with NV5, I have developed a passion for bridging the gap between theory and physical applications.

-I'm particularly interested in digital signal processing and embedded systems and their contributions to audio/image processing, computer vision/image enhancement, and firmware development/hardware-software integration.
+I'm particularly interested in digital signal processing, embedded systems, and power grid systems.

 I'm currently pursuing entry-level, full-time employment or internship opportunities where I can apply my foundational skills to contribute to human-centered intiatives and create a positive impact on people's lives while refining my skills as an engineer following my graduation this June 2026.